effectfully-ou/haskell-challenges/h7-shortest-longest/README.md

 ]
 ```

-among which and after concatenation the shortest sublists are
+among which and after concatenation the shortest sublists appearing in the exact order that they appear in the above list are

 ```haskell
 ["bc", "de", "gh", "uv", "yz"]